ztzthu/ztzthu.github.io/_pages/maps.md

 ---
     permalink: /maps/
-    title: "Maps that I created (for fun)"
+    title: "Maps that I have created (for fun)"
     author_profile: true
 ---